Fonta1n3/FullyNoded/Docs/Wallets/blindpsbts.md

 **The mining fee is equally deducted from the three outputs!** (only for strict policy)

-This means whoever is on the receiving end of this transaction will be the one paying at maximum 1/3 of the mining fee (the address User A originally provided to initiate the tx).
+This means whoever is on the receiving end of this transaction will be paying at maximum 1/3 of the mining fee (the address User A originally provided to initiate the tx).

-Fully Noded will do its usual transaction analysis on the psbt and display all the info to User A.
+Fully Noded will analyze the psbt as usual allowing User A confirm all is well.

-At this point User A may either sign the transaction and send it or optionally export the psbt to User B.
+User A may either sign the transaction and send it or optionally export the psbt to User B.

 ## Peer to peer flow